MisterMonstr/2hu_steam-exe_to_disc-exe/README.md

     - example 4 (Linux):
         - `bspatch "/home/you/.local/share/Steam/steamapps/common/th12/th12.exe.steam" "/home/you/.local/share/Steam/steamapps/common/th12/th12.exe" "/home/you/.local/share/Steam/steamapps/common/th12/th12.bdf"`
 7. Move the newly created thXX.exe to its game folder if it's not already there.
 8. Play!
 If you want to know how to run the thcrap translation patch and vsync patch from within Steam, check out my guide [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2196860604).
+By the way, beware that if you ever hit 'verify integrity of game files', your converted .exe will be lost.
+You could make a backup of it beforehend and call it thXX.disc.exe, as a precaution.

 *
 *